 Excavation will occur to one foot below existing grade.
 The horizontal limits of excavation are shown in the Drawings.
-Approximately 27 CY of soil are anticipated to be excavated from the within the limits of excavation.
+Approximately 27 CY of soil are anticipated to be excavated from within the limits of excavation.

-Excavation will include the protection of both above and below ground utilities, and the presence of nearby features (i.e., NYSEG substation fence and City of Auburn concrete sidewalk).
+Excavation will protect both above and below ground utilities, and the presence of nearby features (i.e., NYSEG substation fence and City of Auburn concrete sidewalk).
 Excavation materials will be pre-characterized in place by the Contractor prior to disposal offsite.

-Excavated soils shall be loaded directly into trucks and not stockpiled.
+Excavated soils will be loaded directly into trucks and not stockpiled if possible (see Section 4.6.1).
 Soil used as backfill is required to meet the requirements of DER-10 (see Section 4.7 for additional detail).